 Course fees are charged on a per-credit basis and are the same for resident (Washington state) and nonresident students.
 In addition to course fees, students pay other required fees each quarter, including registration and technology fees.
 There may be additional costs for textbooks and other course materials.

-Fees are due at the start of each quarter.
+Fees are due by the third Friday of the quarter.
 The estimate below is based on 2017–2018 rates.

 |Cost per credit:

 |Estimated total course fees:

 Students in the program can apply for various forms of financial aid to help cover their educational costs, including federal financial aid, scholarships and loans.
 For more information, visit the fee-based programs page of the Office of Student Financial Aid website.
 Fee-based students are not eligible for tuition exemptions or UW grants.